wanted2/caineng.in/www/_posts/2021-02-15-aws-vpc-aurora-postgresql-odoo-crm-deployment.md

 Let's get some example of cost model for Odoo Enterprise in a medium-sized company:

-*Example 1*: Company A has 50 employees but only 15 users (HRs, accountants and sales) use Odoo.
+*Example 1*: Company A has 50 employees but only 15 users (Human Resource teams, accountants and sales) use Odoo.
 They use 37 apps (excluding CRM) and [Odoo.sh platform](https://www.odoo.sh/) with [Odoo Success Packs](https://www.odoo.com/pricing-packs) Standard.
-It requires 1 Odoo Cloud Worker, with 100GB data storage and 1 staging enviroment.
+It requires 1 Odoo Cloud Worker, with 100GB data storage and 1 staging environment.
 This costs A 92 dollars per month.

 | **Item** | **Quantity** | **Price** | **Cost ($)** |